NetBackup™ Web UI Backup Administrator's Guide

 About the NetBackup web user interface

-The NetBackup web user interface provides the following features:
+NetBackup 8.1.2 introduces a new web user interface that provides the following features:

 Ability to access the master server from a web browser, including Chrome and Firefox.

 For details on supported browsers for the web UI, see the NetBackup Software Compatibility List.